I’m pleased to present the 378th edition of the VideoNuze podcast with my weekly partner Colin Dixon of nScreenMedia.

 Click here for previous podcasts

-The VideoNuze Report is available in iTunes...subscribe today! (note the link has been updated)
+The VideoNuze podcast is also available in iTunes...subscribe today! (note the link has been updated)

-Click here to listen to the podcast (21 minutes, 45 seconds)
+Click here to listen to the podcast (23 minutes, 4 seconds)

 Comcast is on an epic roll.
 Despite years(!) of cord-cutting warnings by the blogosphere and analysts, Comcast once again proved the naysayers wrong, adding 53K video subscribers in Q1 ’16.
 It was the best first quarter in 9 years for the company and easily eclipsed the loss of 8K subscribers in Q1 ’15.